seccomiro/ai_travel/tripyo_vision_document.md

-# Vision Document – AI-Powered Travel Planning Platform
+# Vision Document – Tripyo

 ## Overview

-The platform aims to help users plan personalized trips through an intelligent, interactive assistant powered by AI.
+Tripyo aims to help users plan personalized trips through an intelligent, interactive assistant powered by AI.
 The user will engage in a conversation with the system to build their travel itinerary step-by-step, with suggestions, constraints, and optimizations presented in real time.

 ---